jordansds/Archipelago_TWW3_Alt/FAQ.md

 Questions are not allowed.
 How dare you question my authority.
 Peasant.

 I'll write this up at some point, for now, come ask questions in the Total War Warhammer thread in the Archipelago Discord.

+**Nothing shows up in my launcher?**
+Your Archipelago launcher is out of date.
+Update it.

 **Is this updated for the latest DLC**
 yes.